Steps:

 Craft- Valentine's Day Cards

-We recieved tons of political mailing right before the South Carolina primary.
-I decided they would be great for creating Valentine's Day cards for JDaniel's sleepy time friends and robots.
+We received tons of political mailings right before the South Carolina primary.
+I decided they would be great for creating Valentine’s Day cards for JDaniel’s sleepy-time friends and robots.

 I put out the mailings, markers, stickers, and crayons to make the cards.